Port wine in the Douro Valley

-After being stored in the valley during the winter, the wine used to be shipped in barrels on flat-bottom boats called rabelos down the Douro Valley to Vila Nova de Gaia in Porto where they are stored in cellars of the various wine houses.
+After being stored in the valley during the winter, the wine used to be shipped in barrels on flat-bottom boats called rabelos down the river to Vila Nova de Gaia, where it would rest in cellars thick with the weight of centuries.

-The Douro area is perfect for wine-making.
-It is protected by the mountain range Serra do Marao which lessens the precipitation, making way for cold winters and hot summers.
+The Douro area is protected by the mountain range Serra do Marão which lessens the precipitation, making way for cold winters and hot summers.
 The soil is made up of schist rock, rich in nutrients.
-And of course it’s all very beautiful with the Douro river carving its way through the hills.
+Hot sun scorches, winters bite.
+On top of all these qualities, the beauty of the Douro river carving its way through the hills.

 No wonder that people have been making wine here for two thousand years.